ZiadZyn/alx-zero_day/README.md

-My first itme to write read me from terminal
+My first time to write read me from terminal